 In the summer, Microsoft introduced an expiring access policy for external users in SharePoint Online sites and OneDrive for Business accounts.
 In a nutshell, a tenant can set a policy to control the number of days a sharing link lasts after a user shares some content with an Azure AD guest account (created automatically when sharing with an external user).
 The expiring access policy doesn’t apply to guest accounts who access content through their membership of Microsoft 365 groups (teams).
 Their ability to work with content in SharePoint Online is controlled by the guest’s membership instead of a sharing link.

 By default, the expiring access policy is not set.
 A tenant or SharePoint administrator must enable it and define the sharing period in the Sharing section of the SharePoint Online admin center (Figure 1).
 The period can be from 30 to 730 days.

 Once set, the policy applies to new sharing links.
-It does not apply retrospectively to old links.
+It also applies retrospectively to old links.
 The policy defined in the SharePoint Online admin center applies to all SharePoint sites and OneDrive for Business accounts.
 You can override the expiration period on a per-site basis.

 Unlike other expiration policies used in Microsoft 365, like the Teams meeting recording auto-expiration policy or even retention policies and labels, content remains unaffected when an expiration period lapses.
 The only effect is on the sharing link which becomes invalid and unusable for access.